August 25th, 2019

 4 – Latest Deal has Fallen Through: Finally the article reported that, “The Prospect Reef deal has fallen apart amidst unanswered questions and finger pointing between the BVI Government and Ali Shaikh, CEO of The ICA Group a U.S. based firm who was developing the project.”

-BVI Traveller will continue to keep you updated as more news becomes available, but for now this is ad news for what was once a great BVI destination.
+BVI Traveller will continue to keep you updated as more news becomes available, but for now this is sad news for what was once a great BVI destination as evidenced by the photo of the resort in better times below.

 Photo Top: Courtesy Freeman Rodgers, The BVI Beacon